Athletics at the 2024 Summer Olympics – Men's triple jump: Qualification

 For the men's triple jump event, the qualification period is between 1 July 2023 and 30 June 2024.
 32 athletes are able to qualify for the event, with a maximum of three athletes per nation, by jumping the entry standard of 17.22 m or further or by their World Athletics Ranking for this event.

 Results

 Qualification

-The qualification is scheduled to be held on 7 August, starting at 19:15 (UTC+2) in the morning.
-32 athletes qualified for the first round by qualification time or world ranking.
+The qualification was held on 7 August, starting at 19:15 (UTC+2) in the evening.
+32 athletes qualified for the first round by qualification result or world ranking.

 Progression rules: Qualifying performance 17.10 (Q) or at least 12 best performers (q) advance to the Final.